Human Change

 Our structured yet human-centred approach to realising behavioural change is built upon clearly articulating what the future DNA looks, feels and sounds like.
 We use our Values Journeys © model to help organisations build stories that translate their values and principals into tangible experiences and beliefs that drive the outcomes the organisation needs.

-Delivering Complex Change Programmes
+Complex Change

+Human Change is a complex endeavour and this complexity increases exponentially with the size of the change being undertaken.
 At changemaker we bring a structured, intentional approach to supporting the human change needed for large scale change programmes to be successful.
 Whether your challenge involves digital transformation, organisational redesign or new market and product development we can develop and deliver formal Change Strategies that address the need for human change.

 Our teams include certified practitioners in toolsets such as the Prosci® methodology blended with traditional change delivery frameworks, but presented in a practical, pragmatic approach centred on the human being.